shaunnarayan/cytev2/UserGuide.md

 - - Cyte will already have detected the applications currently running, and displayed them in a grid.
 Tick boxes for any applications you don't want Cyte to record.
 If your application isn't showing, press the add application button and select it there
 - Once happy with your setup, press the back icon at the top of the window.
 - Minimize Cyte, and use your computer as normal.
 Fairly soon you will get up to 3 permission requests for access to your Download, Documents and User folders (used to track files worked on)
-- When you need help remembering something, select the Cyte application in your dock or press CMD + Period
+- When you need help remembering something, select the Cyte application in your dock or Menu Bar, or use Spotlight
 - Type anything you do remember vaguely related to what you're looking for, and press return
 - Look through the results and refresh your memory
 - Press expand on any memory to view in more detail